Superradiance -- the 2020 Edition

 \subsubsection{Linearized analysis: amplification factors}

 The problem can be investigated at linearized level by considering a charged scalar field $\Psi$ propagating on a RN background, which is defined by Eq.~\eqref{RNLambda} with $\Lambda=0$.
-The Klein-Gordon equation for a minimally coupled charged scalar field in this curved spacetime was given in Eq.~\eqref{eq:MFEoMScalar}.
-Using the ansatz $\Psi(t,r,\vartheta,\varphi)=\int d\omega \sum_{lm} e^{-i\omega t}Y_{lm}(\vartheta,\varphi) \psi(r)/r$, the equation above can be written in the Schroedinger-like form~\eqref{wave} with the potential
+Using the harmonic expansion and Fourier-decomposition of Eq.~\eqref{eq:Fourier}, the Klein-Gordon equation for a minimally coupled scalar can be written in the Schroedinger-like form~\eqref{wave} with the potential

 where $r$ is defined in terms of $r_*$ through $dr/dr_*=f=(r-r_+)(r-r_-)/r^2$.
 We can compute the reflectivity of a scattering experiment as done at the beginning of Sec.~\ref{sec:ABC}.
 In this specific case $k_H=\omega-q\Phi_H=\omega-qQ/r_+$ and $k_\infty=\sqrt{\omega^2-\mu_S^2}$.
 Equation~\eqref{reflectivity} then reduces to